-You know people who have been part of a 12 step program.
-But do you know how it works?
+You may know people who have been part of a 12 step program.
+However, do you know how it works?
 Maybe you need a 12 step recovery program.
 There are 12 step programs for most addictions.
 These programs play an integral part in keeping people aligned with recovery.
 12 step recovery all started in 1935 when an alcoholic named Bill Wilson found a way to stop drinking for good–Alcoholics Anonymous.

 About the 12 Step Recovery Program